Meta Discovery: Learning to Discover Novel Classes given Very Limited Data: Meta Discovery for NCDL

+Meta-learning has been widely used to solve few-shot learning problems \citep{DBLP:conf/nips/ChenWLLZC20,wang2020generalizing}.
+The pipeline of meta-learning consists of three steps: 1) randomly sampling data to simulate many inner-tasks; 2) training each inner-task by minimizing its empirical risk; 3) regarding each inner-task as a data point to update meta algorithm.
+Compared to meta-learning, the inner-task of NCDL is clustering instead of classification in meta-learning.
+Thus, we can modify the loss function of inner-task to be suitable for clustering and follow the framework of meta-learning, i.e., \emph{meta discovery}.
+In Appendix~\ref{Asec:medi}, we give NCDL a definition from the view of meta-learning and further prove NCDL is theoretically solvable.
+In this section, we let $S^{\mathrm{l}}=\{(\vx_{i}^{\mathrm{l}},y_{i}^{\mathrm{l}}):i=1,\dots,n^\mathrm{l}\}$ be known-class data drawn from r.v. $(X^\rl,f^l(X^\rl))$ and $y_i^\mathrm{l}\in\{1,\dots,K^\mathrm{l}\}$, and let $S^{\mathrm{u}}=\{\vx_{i}^{\mathrm{u}}:i=1,\dots,n^\mathrm{u}\}$ be unlabeled novel-class data drawn from r.v. $X^\ru$, where $0<n^\mathrm{u}\ll n^\rl$.

+Due to the difference of inner-task, if we randomly sample data to compose an inner-task like existing meta-learning methods, these data may negatively influence each other in the training procedure.
+This is because these randomly sampled data in an inner-task have different clustering rules (Figure~\ref{fig:setting_1}).
+Thus, in meta discovery, the key is to propose a new task sampler that takes care of clustering rules.

-From the perspective of multi-view learning \cite{DBLP:conf/colt/BlumM98}, data usually contain different feature representations.
+\textbf{CATA: Clustering-rule-aware Task Sampler.} From the perspective of multi-view learning \citep{DBLP:conf/colt/BlumM98}, data usually contain different feature representations.
 Namely, data have multiple views.
-However, there are always one view or a few views that are dominate for each instance, and these dominated views are similar in the high-level semantic meaning \cite{DBLP:journals/tkde/LiYZ19,liu2021IPN,liu2020APNet}.
-Therefore, we propose to use dominated views to replace with clustering rules.
-To this end, we propose a novel task-sampling method called \emph{clustering-rule-aware task sampler} (CATA, Algorithm~\ref{alg:sample}), which is based on a multi-view network that contains a feature extractor $G:\mathcal{X}\to\mathbb{R}^{h}$ and $K$ classifiers $\{F_i:\mathbb{R}^{h}\to\mathcal{Y}\}_{i=1}^{K}$ (Figure~\ref{fig:sample}).
+However, there are always one view or a few views that are dominated for each instance, and these dominated views are similar with high-level semantic meaning \citep{DBLP:journals/tkde/LiYZ19,liu2020APNet,liu2021IPN}.
+Therefore, we propose to use dominated views to replace with clustering rules, and design a novel task-sampling method called \emph{clustering-rule-aware task sampler} (CATA, Algorithm~\ref{alg:sample}).
+CATA is based on a multi-view network containing a feature extractor $G:\gX\to\R^{d_s}$ and $M$ classifiers $\{F_i:\R^{d_s}\to\mathcal{Y}\}_{i=1}^{M}$ (Figure~\ref{fig:sample}). $M$ is empirically chosen according to the data complexity.
+Specifically, CATA learns a low-dimension projection and set of orthogonal classifiers.
+It then assigns each data point to a group defined by which of the orthogonal classifiers was most strongly activated by the observation, and inner tasks are sampled from each group.